-As of the date of deposit, this trust will hold a significant amount of its assets in shares of Closed-End Funds that invest substantially all of their assets in various income-oriented securities of different asset classes, including senior loans and floating-rate securities, and an index tracking ETF that invests substantially all of its assets in U.S. Treasury bonds with remaining maturities between one and three years.
+As of the date of deposit, this trust will hold a significant amount of its assets in: (i) common shares of Closed-End Funds that invest substantially all of their assets in senior loans and floating rate securities; and (ii) an index-tracking ETF that invests substantially all of its assets in short-term U.S. Treasury bonds.